-Mark Belamarich MBE, 46 from Plymouth
+Mark Belamarich MBE, Plymouth

 From working in the Royal Navy and not getting home to Plymouth much, I didn’t understand the severity of my father’s illness with bowel cancer.
 My mother was very protective and thought that it was her duty to keep the truth from me and my sister.
 However, the truth soon came to light when I received an invite to my bosses office for a chat.
 Being deployed (and at a time before mobile phones), he informed me that my father was very ill and that I needed to return home immediately.